Vicente-III-H/carciofo-web-blocker/README.md

 # Carciofo Web Blocker
-Carciofo Web Blocker is a Chrome extension that denies user access to certain websites defined by blocklists.
+Carciofo Web Blocker is a Chrome extension that blocks user access from blacklisted websites.

 ![Website blocked by Carciofo extension](example-images/block-example.png)